lukawarren/Lorien-Legacies/README.md

 ## Description
 Lorien Legacies seeks to recreate Lorien Legacies in Minecraft!
 It adds legacies such as Avex and Lumen, as well as telekinesis and a host of other awesome abilities and items.

+## 1.20 Port
+You can find an unofficial rewrite / port to Minecraft 1.20 [here](https://github.com/scarabx/lorien-legacies-1.20.1).

 ## Legacies

 ### Active legacies